Guide to the Best Digital Photo Processors and Photo Editing Software

 How Many Pixels Do I Need?

-For most people, a 3 mega-pixel camera is plenty for the average photo-taker, providing good performance for the money.
+For most people, a 10 mega-pixel (MP) camera is plenty for the average photo-taker, providing good performance for the money.
 It is suitable for making high quality prints up to 8x10.
+These days you will see cameras with 14 or even 18MP.
+In my opinion, a lot of this is marketing and far more than the average person needs unless you are frequently making poster-size prints.

 Setting Your Camera for the Right Resolution